wags-1314/semantic-tableau/README.md

-# python Semantic Tableau Satisfiabilty Solver
+# python Semantic Tableau Solver
 This script can

 1. Check wether a proposition is well formed or not